 P#1 P#1 is the procedure operated at the CDIS where the CDIS receives the receiver information of the GCO through the GCO registration procedure as specified in 5.2.3.1 GCO registration procedure.

 P#2 In this process, the interference set is determined.
-If there are multiple CMs, the interference set information can be exchanged using procedure in 6.3.4.8.
+If there are multiple CMs, the interference set information can be exchanged via Master/Slave Configuration procedure in 6.3.4.10 where the master CM obtains all the information of the GCOs and constructs the interference set.

-P#3 The spectrum allocation of the high priority GCO in the interference set is allocated
+P#3 The cluster based spectrum allocation of the high priority GCO in the interference set is allocated

 P#4 In this procedure, the spectrum of low priority GCOs.